Azzedine Dkidak

-Azzedine Dkidak (born 11 May 2000) is a professional footballer who plays as a winger or left-back for IJsselmeervogels.
+Azzedine Dkidak (born 11 May 2000) is a professional footballer who plays as a winger or left-back for club RKC Waalwijk.
 Born in the Netherlands, Dkidak represents Morocco internationally.

 Club career

-After playing youth football with SBV Vitesse and in the Tweede Divisie with Jong Vitesse, Dkidak joined FC Den Bosch on a trial basis on 27 July 2019, before signing a contract with Den Bosch on 9 August 2019.
+After playing youth football with Vitesse and in the Tweede Divisie with Jong Vitesse, Dkidak joined FC Den Bosch on a trial basis on 27 July 2019, before signing a contract with Den Bosch on 9 August 2019.
 He made his debut for Den Bosch on 12 August 2019 in a 2–2 draw away at Jong PSV.

 In August 2020, he signed for Italian side Como in Serie C. For the 2021–22 season, Como was promoted to Serie B and Dkidak made no appearances on that level.
 On 5 January 2022 he left the club.

 On 8 January 2022, he signed with Potenza in Serie C. On 9 December 2022, Dkidak returned to the Netherlands to join De Treffers on a deal until the end of the 2022–23 season.

+Dkidak was suspended by IJsselmeervogels in February 2026 after it emerged that he would join rivals Spakenburg on 1 July 2026.
+He was reinstated a month later.
+On 1 July, he officially joined Spakenburg, but five days later signed his first professional contract with Eerste Divisie club RKC Waalwijk.
+The agreement runs for two years and includes an option for an additional season.